SFC-Sarge/LinqLanguageEditor2022/Walkthrough Create Language Editor.md

 [ProvideToolWindowVisibility(typeof(LinqToolWindow.Pane), VSConstants.UICONTEXT.EmptySolution_string)]
 ```

-So the Package file attributes should look like this now:
+So now the Package file attributes should look like this:

 ```CSharp
 [PackageRegistration(UseManagedResourcesOnly = true, AllowsBackgroundLoading = true)]